You need a plan to start a literature/systematic review. This plan is a Protocol/Proposal.

 What are the types of analysis?

-How are you going to deal with the missing data or the same data reported in different formats?
+How are you going to handle missing data or the same data reported in different formats?

 3.7: PROSPERO registration number

-Doing so you let the other researchers now that you are doing this systematic review so that they won’t repeat your work or they might contact you to get involved or get updates.
+Doing so, you let the other researchers know that you are doing this systematic review so that they won’t repeat your work, or they might contact you to get involved or get updates.